browserify/path-browserify/readme.markdown

 > The `path` module from Node.js for browsers

-This implements the Node.js [`path`](http://nodejs.org/api/path.html) module for environments that do not have it, like browsers.
+This implements the Node.js [`path`][path] module for environments that do not have it, like browsers.

 > `path-browserify` currently matches the **Node.js 10.3** API.